wookdev/munged-org/rofl/seuss-review.md

 expression.
-It could also be a dark of fear, as Sam must honestly admit that sexual expression has many frightening aspects in the forms of diseases, unwanted pregnancies, the pain of giving birth, etc.; Sam moves from the easier, fluffier approach to a more honest one with this.</p>
+It could also be a dark of fear, as Sam must honestly admit that sexual expression has many frightening aspects in the forms of diseases, unwanted pregnancies, the pain of giving birth, etc.; Sam moves from the easier, fluffier approach to a more honest one with this.

  And Everyman gives the constant reply, "I would not, could not..."
-(37).</p>
+(37).

  Sam then tries to see if sex for more hedonistic reasons would appeal to Everyman.
 "Would you, could you,/ in the rain?"
 (38).
 In almost all mythologies, water represents life, as that's what rivers and spring rains bring to agricultural societies.
-So would Everyman have sex if, not just being life-creating in the form of offspring, it were a life-giving act for Everyman, a refreshment, a germination, a baptism into new life, new awareness?</p>
+So would Everyman have sex if, not just being life-creating in the form of offspring, it were a life-giving act for Everyman, a refreshment, a germination, a baptism into new life, new awareness?

- Again, No.</p>
+ Again, No.

  Here, then, Sam stops and asks simply, "You do not like/ green eggs and ham?"
 (40) to the expected reply of, "I do not/ like them,/ Sam-I-am" (41).
 I find it fascinating that Sam here returns to the basic question.
-This underscores how far Sam has come from that basic question and shown many facets to human sexuality.</p>
+This underscores how far Sam has come from that basic question and shown many facets to human sexuality.

  And then Sam continues, "Could you, would you,/ with a goat?" a surprising and pivotal question at this point (42).
 At first we